fbpx

 Tax Levy Help

-If you’ve received a Final Notice of Intent to Levy, you can work directly with a Revenue Officer or the Collections Division and try to reach a resolution.
+If you’ve received a Final Notice of Intent to Levy due to unpaid taxes, you can work directly with a Revenue Officer or the Collections Division and try to reach a resolution.
 If you’re able to reach a formal agreement to resolve your Federal tax liability, the IRS will cease its collection efforts.

 However, if a formal agreement has not been reached within 45 days of the date of the notice, the IRS will almost always levy.
 Learn more about stopping a tax levy by downloading our free guide.

 If you want to explore all of your options, you can speak directly to one of our tax experts, today.
-A tax resolution specialist brings the same knowledge and skills as a tax attorney without the high fees.
+A tax resolution specialist brings the same knowledge and skills as tax attorneys without the high fees.

 We understand the threat or notification of a levy can feel overwhelming, but you still have time to stop it.
 For the best outcome, a solid plan and strategy should be put in place as soon as possible.